-The Traumatic Stress Research Consortium (KI-TSRC) is a research initiative of the Kinsey Institute and Indiana University.
+The Kinsey Institute Traumatic Stress Research Consortium (KI-TSRC) is a research initiative of the institute and Indiana University.
 The consortium's mission is to further our understanding of human sexuality by studying the impact of traumatic stress on social behavior, sexual function, and intimacy.

 Sexual violence, along with other traumatic stressors, disrupts mental and physical health and compromises a survivor’s capacity to establish and maintain intimate relationships.
 The effects of traumatic stressors place a tremendous strain on the survivor, the survivor’s social network, the health-care system, the workforce, and society.